 Have dinner at the best restaurants in Brisbane CBD

 If you know me, you’ll know I LIVE for food and hate the idea of missing out on good food memories.
 So here are my tips on great places to grab dinner in Brisbane CBD:

-- The Croft House offer some pretty freaking spectacular charcuterie, perfect for sharing with friends over a few cold, local craft beers.
+- The Croft House offers some pretty freaking spectacular charcuterie, perfect for sharing with friends over a few cold, local craft beers.
 They also offer a delicious dinner menu too, which includes perfectly cooked steaks and decadent seafood dishes too

-- Alchemy Restaurant and Bar offer diners amazing views of the river and Story Bridge as well as award winning food, so it’s a bit of a fancy investment, but the food experience is well worth it
+- Alchemy Restaurant and Bar offer diners amazing views of the river and Story Bridge as well as award-winning food, so it’s a bit of a fancy investment, but the food experience is well worth it

 - If you love Japanese food, look no further than Sake for really delicious, fresh food in a gorgeous setting.
 They also have their own in-house beer on tap, Blushing Geisha, which I highly recommend

 - If you’re after something a tad more budget-friendly or even just low-key, without compromising on taste, head to Comuna Cantina for top-notch South American street food

 I got the chance to check out The Sebel, located on the corner of Charlotte and Albert Streets in Brisbane CBD and, honestly, I loved it!
 We stayed in a one bedroom apartment on the top floor and were pleasantly surprised at just how great the accommodation is.
 Our apartment was a great size, with plenty of space to spread out, relax and unwind.

 Our apartment was fully equipped with a little kitchen, washer and dryer, a dining area, pull-out couch and separate bedroom.
 There was also a great balcony, which we found ourselves on later in the evening, soaking in the cool evening air while talking with two friends.